 As for working in the sector, there are lots of departments involved in an e-commerce business that differ to regular retail.
 While the business itself offers a specialised product, it provides an opportunity to learn different skillsets, plus expand knowledge and understanding of how different organisations operate.
 The organisation itself is expanding rapidly within the sector, providing prospects to progress my career.

 Any advice for others who would like to get into this career?

-Don't expect to find your perfect job straight away, and don't let your lack of experience or relevance of you degree subject dictate what you apply for.
+Don't expect to find your perfect job straight away, and don't let your lack of experience or relevance of your degree subject dictate what you apply for.
 Just having a degree displays a level of education and capability that could suit a whole number of jobs.
-Finally, consider career paths that differ from your degree subject, as you may find that you enjoy doing something you had never thought about.
+Finally, consider career paths that differ from your degree subject.
+You may find that you enjoy doing something you had never thought about.

 Find out more

 - Learn more about the role of a sales executive.